2025 Market Update

 What You Need to Know

-Market Commentary - October to December 2025
+Market Commentary - December 2025

 A notable example of circular finance is Nvidia’s investment in CoreWeave, a cloud infrastructure provider specialising in graphics processing unit (GPU) based computing to perform complex calculations.
 CoreWeave, in turn, purchases large quantities of Nvidia’s computer chips to support AI workloads, creating a mutually beneficial, albeit potentially risky, financial loop.